-In 2002, Tulane's defense led the nation in turnovers gained (43) and he was also the punt return coordinator for a group that finished second nationally in punt returns (17.29 ypr).
+In 2002, Tulane’s defense led the nation in turnovers gained (43) and Chachere was also the punt return coordinator for a group that finished second nationally in punt returns (17.29 ypr).
 Lynaris Elpheage earned first-team All-Conference USA honors as punt returner, ranking fifth nationally in punt returns with a 16.5 yard average.

-Prior to his eight-season run at Tulane, Chachere spent the 1998 campaign at Northeast Louisiana, where he was the tight ends coach and worked on the same staff as current Cal head coach Sonny Dykes.
+Prior to his eight-season run at Tulane, Chachere spent the 1998 campaign at Northeast Louisiana, where he was the tight ends coach and worked on the same staff as Sonny Dykes.

 Chachere was at Nicholls State as the linebackers coach from 1995-97, with the Colonels earning a spot in the NCAA Division I-AA playoffs in 1996 when they posted an 8-4 overall record after being winless the previous season to mark the biggest turnaround in Division I history at the time.
 One of his top players at the school was Darnell Small, who would go on to play in the Canadian Football League and Arena Football League.

-Chachere began his coaching career at Tulane as a student assistant in 1991 before subsequent one-season stops at Cheyney (defensive backs/running backs), followed by subsequent one-season stops at Bloomsburg (defensive backs) and Bucknell (defensive backs/special teams coordinator) prior to his three-season stint at Nicholls State.
+Chachere began his coaching career in 1992 at Cheyney (defensive backs/running backs), followed by subsequent one-season stops at Bloomsburg (defensive backs) and Bucknell (defensive backs/special teams coordinator) prior to his three-season stint at Nicholls State.

 Chachere has been active throughout his coaching career with the American Football Coaches Association.
 He served as the organization’s program committee chairman at the 2007 AFCA National Convention, while providing his expertise on linebacker play by speaking at the 2008 convention and publishing several articles on the subject in the AFCA coaches handbook.